tzachiazo1/yoshi/docs/yoshi-server/api.md

 - Abstract the communication between the client and its server.
 - Improve the developer experience with type completions for client-server interactions.
 - Show clear error messages from the server in both, the terminal and the browser.
-- Minimize the differences between full-stack and client projects.
 - Make it easier for us to make non-breaking changes in the future.

 ### Prerequisits

 - A fullstack app (both server and client are together, using the same `package.json` file).
 - We currently support only projects using the `app-flow` ("projectType": "app" in your Yoshi configuration).
 If you do not it, please migrate first (see https://wix.github.io/yoshi/docs/guides/app-flow for more details)
-- If you have a server which is rendering an `ejs` file, you will have to use the `htmlWebpackPlugin` ("experimentalBuildHtml": true in your Yoshi configuration).
-Do not worry, if you are not using it, yet, this migration guide shows how to migrate.
-This should be pretty straight forward.

 ### Installation